benihime1458/climbing-exercises/README.md

 - Need to refactor selected exercise function in App.jsx to handle all focus categories
 - Footer switches between focuses but is only using the warmups' group names to confirm working code
 - State and Lifecycle components need to be brushed up on

+### 02212019: More Refactoring

+- Was able to refactor the grouping of exercises into the warmupsByGroup state with the help of ES6 destructuring